JonDotsoy/envuse-rust/README.md

 ### Default values

-Sometimes we want to define a default value for the apps if is not defined for the environment.
-We can define a default value for any variable just follow of the variable type or if the type isn't defined after the variable name.
-Below you can see two samples with a default value.
+Sometimes we want to define a default value for the app if it's not defined in the environment.
+We can define a default value for any variable by following the variable type, or, if the type isn't defined, after the variable name.
+Below you can see two samples with default values.

 ```envuse
 ABC = "FOO"